jeffc/hassmic/README.md

 # HassMic

-Hassmic is an Android application and [Home Assistant](https://home-assistant.io) designed to run on devices acting as Home Assistant voice assistant satellites.
+Hassmic (HM) is an Android application and [Home Assistant](https://home-assistant.io) designed to run on devices acting as Home Assistant voice assistant satellites.
+It does this with two parts:

-It is currently in active development and probably has lots of bugs.
-Some
-highlights:
+- The HassMic App runs a [Wyoming](https://github.com/rhasspy/wyoming) satellite, which can be auto-detected and set up by Home Assistant.
+This can be used entirely independently of the HassMic Integration if you want.
+- The HassMic App also listens for a connection from the HassMic integration, which can be installed by adding this repository in [HACS](https://hacs.xyz) (or by copying the `custom_components/hassmic` directory into the appropriate place in your configuration directory).
+This provides a few advantages:
+    - Using the integration, you can control the volume of the text-to-speech responses.
+    - The integration also provides a `media_player` with its own independent volume control, which will automatically pause and resume when the voice assist is activated
+    - The integration provides more sensors about the state of the client, including instrumentation that can help with debugging or deeper integration of a HM device.

+The following features are planned, but **not currently implemented**:

+- Timer support
+- Local wakeword support

+Some caveats to using the app include:

 - Automatically starting on Android 12+ fails in an annoying way: the service auto-starts, but can't access the microphone.
 This is a security feature added to Android that I don't have a great solution for (no auto-start services can access the microphone unless they also start a UI).
 - There's not really a "UI" to speak of.
 Opening the app gives some diagnostic information and a single toggle switch.
 You **must** enable running in the background, since that's where all the work happens.
 If running in the background isn't enabled, the app does nothing.

 ## License